sungchian/collision-analysis/README.md

 Highlighting these relationships helped us gain a deeper understanding of the data which offered valuable insight as we continued our analysis through machine learning models.

-# 👣 Our Approach
+# 👣 Our Approach (Todo)
-Real estate analysis typically attempts to predict price, a continuous variable.
-However, we took a classification approach to this problem, since classification introduces a layer of interpretability and simplicity to our analysis, which can benefit business professionals and prospective buyers.
-By categorizing properties into pricing tiers (high and low), we aim to compare the accuracy and performance of each of the selected models.
+Regression analysis traditionally aims to predict the correlation between sobriety and collisions.
+We utilized this approach to maintain a straightforward and precise analysis, providing valuable insights for policymakers and public safety officials.
+By focusing on the continuous relationship between sobriety levels and collision frequencies, we aim to assess the accuracy and performance of the regression models we selected.

 # 🧽 Data Cleaning
-1. We discretized the dependent variable.
+1. We defined sobriety_encoded as our dependent variable.
    <br>
       <img src="Images/img-06.png" width="600">
    <br>
-2. Then, we filled in the missing values with the mean and median values.
-Specifically, we used the median for the missing values in the acre_lot, house_size, and price columns.
-Additionally, rows with missing values in the city and zip_code columns were removed.
-Lastly, the records for Tennessee, South Carolina, and Virginia listings were removed because they contained a substantial amount of missing data.
+2. Then, we dropped the missing values.
    <br>
       <img src="Images/img-07.png" width="600">
    <br>

-This "cleaned" dataset served as our initial benchmark for subsequent machine learning experiments.
+This "cleaned" dataset served as our initial benchmark for subsequent machine-learning experiments.

-# 🔍 Machine Learning Models
+# 🔍 Machine Learning Models (Todo)
 ### Random Forest Classifier
 - Without any pre-processing techniques, the results are as follows:
    <br>